convincedcoder/convincedcoder.github.io-source/_posts/2018-08-31-It-depends.md

 I think I have finally discovered the best answer to most software development questions.
 It goes like this: *"It depends"*.

-- Should I use Java or Node.js? *It depends*
+- Should I use Java or Node.js for my web application's back end? *It depends*
-- Should I use SQL Server or MongoDB? *It depends*
+- Should I use a relational or NoSQL database?
+And which one? *It depends*
 - Should I really have more unit than integration tests? *It depends*
-- Should I apply DDD when building this large application? *It depends*
+- Is it bad to have an anemic domain model? *It depends*

 Of course, this answer in itself doesn't get you anywhere.
 However, I do believe that almost every decision you make when developing or designing software is a trade-off.
 There are a lot of areas to consider, including development effort, maintenance effort, correctness, performance, usability, etc. Not only are most of these hard to quantify at the moment when you make the decision, but typically we also need to make tradeoffs within those areas.
 We may trade development time right now for development time when we are adding features.
 We may trade performance in handling use case A for performance in handling use case B.